crypto-sentiment/crypto_sentiment_notebooks/README.md

 8\.
 [This notebook](notebooks/20220530_get_rss_feed_news_perform_eda.ipynb) crawls RSS feeds and performs an EDA to come up with filtering rules: on publication timestamp, title length, excluding records without a verb, also non-English records, etc.

 9\.
 [This notebook](notebooks/20220530_adversarial_validation_for_data_drift_train_vs_recent_rss_feeds.ipynb) runs adversarial validation to detect data drift – even a simple tf-dif&logreg model can easily distinguish the training set (2017-2018) from the new records from RSS feeds (2022).
 Also, the features that drifted most are visualized.

+10\.
+[This notebook](notebooks/20220715_explore_model_errors_with_400_labeled_news_from_RSS_feeds.ipynb) validates BERT predictions w.r.t. to 400 news titles from RSS feeds that were hand-labeled in June-July 2022.
+The model is only 50% accurate.
+Moreover, model errors are typically confirmed when compared to human labels: either the model is indeed wrong, or the case is controversial.